HakaiInstitute/kelp-o-matic/docs/installation.md

 # Installation and Updating

-The most reliable way to install `kelp-o-matic` is with [Conda](https://docs.anaconda.com/anaconda/).

 The library is currently available for Python versions 3.9 through 3.11.
 Support for future versions will be added when possible.